Your cart is currently empty!

 Fuel Injectors

 Fuel injection is where fuel is admitted directly to the ICE, or, the internal combustion engine.
 One of the biggest benefits of fuel injection is undeniably better engine response during intense throttle transitions.
 MTP has great relationships with the various engine OEMs to obtain replacement parts and testing requirements to diagnose and repair injector malfunctions.
-The current generation of injectors has become very complex with electronic controls which have made these professional relationships even more important.
+The current generation of injectors have become very complex with electronic controls which have made these professional relationships even more important.

 Fuel Injection Pumps